Every ecommerce business should take advantage of abandoned cart emails.

 Examples of the Best Abandoned Cart Emails

-To give you a better idea of how to create your email, take a look at some of the best abandoned cart emails.
+To give you a better idea of how to create your email, take a look at some of the best abandoned cart emails with the best practices.

 This example from Columbia has numerous great features.